-In Australian English, a duvet is also referred to as a doona.
-In American English, it could be referred to as a comforter; however, a comforter is often a barely totally different kind of bedding that's not as thick, doesn't have a canopy, and is usually used over a prime sheet.
+In Australian English, a cover can be called a doona.
+In American English, it may be called a comforter; however, a comforter is often a slightly different sort of bedding that's not as thick, doesn't have a canopy, and is commonly used over a top sheet.

 What's a comforter in America?